code-for-human-engineering/blog/src/pages/2019-08-17-first-post/index.md

 path: "/first-post"
 date: "2019-08-17"
 title: "First Post"
-tags: ["first"]
+tags: ["first", "second", "one"]
-excerpt: "This is a cool first post"
+excerpt: "Now this is a story of how I was called the prince of bel-air"
 featuredImage: "../images/duck.jpg"
 ---